GDPR, software design, and implementation: a process perspective

 - sexual orientation

-If your process requires this information, we would recommend you create these fields in a separate data object and control permissions around who can access this data in addition to logging when access is used.
-Keeping this data, together with other personal data, means that processes to comply with all GDPR articles can be easily implemented.
-Within the FLOvate Solutions data of this nature is contained within the CRM structures (contact records) and access is continually logged.
+If your process requires this information, we would recommend you create these fields in a separate data object and control permissions around who can access this data.
+This is in addition to logging when access is used.

 We hope this is helpful and provides an overview of how FLOvate and its LEAP platform are GDPR compliant.